 The assessment for the NC approach is based on the same available open-source data as used for the Stage 2 BNG assessment.
-The habitat types used for BNG were converted to broad habitat types to give the total area of each broad habitat impacted by each WRMP option.
-This provides a summary of the stock (i.e. the 'amount') of NC, which is used as the basis for the Ecosystem Service calculations.
+The habitat types used for BNG were converted to broad habitat types to give the total area of each broad habitat impacted by each option.
+This provides a summary of the stock (i.e. the 'amount') of Natural Capital, which is used as the basis for the Ecosystem Service calculations.
 The conversion from the detailed habitat layers to broad habitat is outlined in Appendix B.

 Broad habitat groupings were determined following the broad groups identified for calculation of carbon sequestration by land use from the EA's Supplementary Guidance (see Table 2.1 below).
-Modified grassland was classified as arable land and not grassland, as per advice from the Office for National Statistics (ONS) in developing a semi-natural grassland ecosystems account.
+Modified grassland has been classified as arable land and not grassland, as per advice from the Office for National Statistics (ONS) in developing a semi-natural grassland ecosystems account.
 The UK NEA differentiates semi-natural grassland from improved and amenity grassland, as semi natural grassland has a much higher species-richness.
-Where a land cover class could belong in multiple broad habitat groups, it was placed within the one that had a lower carbon sequestration rate, to give a more conservative estimate of benefits.
+Where a land cover class could belong in multiple broad habitat groups it was placed within the one that had a lower carbon sequestration rate, to give a more conservative estimate of benefits.

-Climate regulation (carbon sequestration)
+Climate Regulation (carbon sequestration)

 The carbon sequestration rates for NC stocks have been taken from the EA WRPG Supplementary Guidance, as shown in Table 2.1.
-Carbon sequestration rates of the relevant NC assets have been converted into monetary values using UK Government Carbon Values.
-At the time of developing the methodology, the prices published by the (now former) Department for Business, Energy and
+Carbon sequestration rates of the relevant Natural Capital assets have been converted into monetary values using the Department for Business, Energy, and Industrial Strategy (BEIS) Carbon Values.
+As the prices published by BEIS are in £2020, GDP deflators were used to adjust them to the £2019 base year of modelling.